Hydroxy Acids: What They Do and Which Ones Are Right for You

 In a nutshell: Lactic acid is a naturally occurring acid derived from a variety of sources, most commonly sour milk.
 Cleopatra is believed to have bathed in it as part of her beauty rituals.

 Why it works: Like glycolic acid, lactic acid exfoliates as it increases moisture levels in the top layers of the skin, improving barrier function and resistance to dryness and flakiness.

-Who will benefit from it: Like all AHAs, lactic acid is great for general exfoliation and skin lightening.
-But because this is a larger molecule, it makes it somewhat “gentler” than glycolic acid.
-Dr. Bakshandeh explains: “Those with sensitive skin or darker skin often prefer lactic products over glycolic acid products because they tend to see less inflammation in the skin after use, but get similar desired results.”
+Who will benefit from it: Like all AHAs, lactic acid is great for general exfoliation and skin brightening.
+But because this is a larger molecule, lactic acid does not penetrate as deeply into skin’s surface as glycolic acid, making it somewhat gentler.
+Dr. Bakshandeh explains: “Those with sensitive skin often prefer lactic products over glycolic acid products because they tend to see less inflammation in the skin after use, but get similar desired results.”

 What else you need to know: Studies show that low concentrations and medium (12%) concentrations of lactic acid can increase epidermal and dermal firmness and thickness of skin as well as reduce the appearance of lines and wrinkles.
 It can also clear sunspots by accelerating cell turnover and directly inhibiting melanin production.

 In a nutshell: Mandelic acid is a naturally occurring acid derived from bitter almond and wild cherry.

 Why it works: Mandelic acid is a highly effective, multitasking acid that helps address fine lines, firmness, acne and discoloration.
 And because mandelic is a slightly larger molecule, it’s better for sensitive skin types and for skin types with higher concentrations of melanin because it doesn’t trigger post-inflammatory responses or pigmentation like we see from other AHAs.